 Chiropractors are structuralists pretty much by definition: the profession exists to “adjust” alleged biomechanical problems with the spine and other joints.

-Sports medicine specialists and physiatrists are the most likely source of competent medical help for aches, pains and injuries.
-They are the best-trained, and the most likely to be keeping up with the science.
-However, their practices are also usually dominated by major traumatic injuries — knees that are “blown” in football games, that sort of thing.
-They provide invaluable services to these patients, but just like your family doctor is out of his depth when you develop vague symptoms, these specialists often don’t have much to offer patients who aren’t concretely injured.
-They may dismiss such problems as trivial, or they may humbly recognize that they simply don’t know what to do with them, or a bit of both.
-Chronic overuse injuries that just won’t go away, back pain that comes and goes mysteriously, severe neck cricks … these are common problems, yet they are also considered “problem cases” at most sports medicine clinics.
+The most relevant medical specialists: sports medicine doctors, physical medicine and rehabilitation (PM&R), physiatrists, and orthopedic surgeons are the most likely source of competent medical help for aches, pains, and injuries.
+They are the best-trained and the most likely to be keeping up with the science.
+But there are caveats!
+Their practices are often dominated by major traumatic injuries — knees that are “blown” in football games, that sort of thing.
+Orthopaedic surgeons in particular are (appropriately) preoccupied with these severe cases and building their surgical expertise, and so their knowledge is quite naturally slanted towards structuralism.
+They all provide invaluable services to people who are concretely and/or severely injured, but they may be just as out of their depth as your family doc with any of the “minor” problems that often plague people.
+They may dismiss many such problems as trivial, and/or they may humbly recognize that they simply don’t know what to do with them.
+Chronic overuse injuries that just won’t go away, back pain that comes and goes mysteriously for years, severe neck cricks … these are common problems, yet they are also considered “problem cases” by most of these specialists.
 I often see patients with these problems who have been to see two or three specialists, all of whom were basically stumped: they tossed out a few structuralist explanations — “Well, it’s probably got something to do with your core strength.
-Let’s get you to the gym … ” — and then they seemed to lose interest.Chronic musculoskeletal pain problems are also considered “problem cases” at most sports medicine clinics.
+Let’s get you to the gym … ” — and then they seemed to lose interest.

 The sad, ugly truth: no kind of professional.
 There simply is no such critter.
-You simply have to find an individual professional who cares, someone who is a determined, humble and open-minded troubleshooter, someone isn’t obsessed with structuralism.
+You simply have to find an individual professional who cares, someone who is a determined, humble, and open-minded troubleshooter, someone isn’t obsessed with structuralism.
 It’s a tall order!

 Lederman’s “The Myth of Core Stability” has been available on our physiotherapy website for years, and yet I still hear the same old core stability nonsense churned out on a daily basis.
 My biggest gripe is why the universities (over here in England anyway) keep on teaching the same old syllabus, and don’t evolve their courses in line with current evidence.
 There is still a huge emphasis on passive treatments and different ways in which we can ‘fix’ our patients it’s scary.
 And until we start to produce physios with a different schooling and a different mindset, unfortunately I can’t see there being much of a paradigm shift in the near or distant future.